University of Washington station: Construction and opening

 Station construction reached street level in late 2012, and structural elements of the headhouse and Montlake Boulevard overpass were installed.
 The station's basic structure was finished in early 2014, and landscaping and road access around the entrance was restored while finishing work continued underground.
 The station and overpass were declared substantially complete in November 2014, while work above ground continued.
 The University of Washington completed work on the Montlake Triangle in July 2015, and the Montlake Boulevard overpass opened to the public later that month.

 Capitol Hill and University of Washington stations opened on March 19, 2016, during a community celebration that attracted 67,000 people; the two stations opened six months ahead of schedule.
 The following week, several bus routes in Northeast Seattle were redirected to feed the new station as part of a major restructuring of service brought on by the cancellation of downtown express routes from the University District.
 By the end of the year, the station was averaging 9,300 daily boardings, placing it second among Link stations for ridership behind Westlake.

+Buses from the Eastside area using State Route 520 were redirected to the station beginning in March 2019 as part of a restructure of downtown bus service before the downtown transit tunnel was closed to buses.
+A new set of bus stops and dedicated bus lanes on the east side of Montlake Boulevard were built to serve the redirected routes.
+University of Washington station served as the northern terminus of the 1 Line until October 2, 2021, when an extension to Northgate station opened.
+Tunnel boring from U District station, located northwest of the university campus, was completed in September 2016.
+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown station.